mapcode-foundation/mapcode-java-example/README.md

 ## Release Notes

+* 2.2.1

+    Updated to new Mapcode Java Library version 2.2.1.

 * 2.0.0.0 - 2.0.1.0

     Updated to new Mapcode Java Library version 2.0.x.

 * 1.50.0.0 - 1.50.3.0

     Updated to new Mapcode Java Library versions.

 * 1.40.2

     Updated to Mapcode Java Library version 1.40.2.